tf200/maicare_go/TEST_PATERN.md

 6. **Rollback everything**: Never commit test transactions
 7. **Descriptive error messages**: Future you will thank you
 8. **Follow the pattern**: Consistency across test files helps maintainability
+8. **For random methods** : Thos that get used to create items for foreign keys trys to assume they exist first to not keep duplicating over and over

 ## Reference: SQL Function Annotations